 Still, Minnesota is reportedly pursuing starting pitching, so if the free-agent prices prove to be too cumbersome, Dozier could become a valuable trade chip.

-6. David Robertson, right-hander, Yankees
+6. Player Page for David Robertson, right-hander, Yankees

 If the Yankees decide to deal from a strength, trading a bullpen piece makes perfect sense given their incredible depth.
 Dellin Betances would appear to be the likeliest relief arm on the trade block, but his late-season struggles might diminish the return.